liigo/component-model/design/mvp/Explainer.md

 destructors called.
 This immediate is always optional but, if present, is validated to have parameters matching the callee's return type and empty results.

+The `dedupe` option applies to lowered `ref` handles.
+Because `ref` handles are not necessarily unique, a component can be given multple handles to the same underlying resource over time.
+The `dedupe` option specifies that handles are deduplicated per component instance.
+When a duplicate handle is lowered, the `i32` index of the existing handle is returned instead, performing no modification of the handle table.
+The deduplicated `i32` index can thus be used to compare for component-local equality or assign unique object wrappers as is done, e.g., on the Web for C++ DOM objects exposed to JS.
+When a `parent` is specified for the `ref` handle, duplication is performed keyed on the parent, since different parents have different handle lifetime requirements.

 Based on this description of the AST, the [Canonical ABI explainer][Canonical ABI] gives a detailed walkthrough of the static and dynamic semantics of `lift`